janjagusch/PyConBerlin2019/talk_proposal_piedata.md

 ### Description

+Everbody enjoys a good slice of delicious cake.
+But what is it that makes cakes objectively delicious?
+Is the extra piece of butter you put in the dough?
+Or maybe because you mixed wet and dry ingredients seperately?
+In this talk we will go on a text mining journey harnessing more than 40,000 cake recipes from a large German recipe platform to truely understand what makes a good cake.

+1. Structure of the data source and brief description of retrieval and storage process.
+2. Normalizing the data.
+3. Applying word embeddings.
+4. Training a classifier.
+5. Benchmark results.
+6. Use case results.

+The presentation will start by introducing the data source, explaining the retrievel process and presenting some descriptive statistics.
+Next, it will explain how natural language processing tools like topic modelling can be used to convert recipes into numerical embeddings.
+Finally, a regression model will be trained on the numerical embeddings trying to predict the rating the cake received on the platform.
+If time allows, we will also go more into depth with determining similarities between ingredients and building a ingredient graph.

+This talk demonstrates how NLP can be used to analyze unstructured datasets.
+It does so by introducing the audience to a entertaining, easy to understand and delicious use case.

 You can use Markdown here.
 This content will be shown publicly.
 Please write between 120 and 2500 characters.

 ### Notes